natemccurdy/puppet-pe_install_ps1/README.md

 ### Customizing parameters

-If using load-balanced compile masters, you probably want to tell the MSI installer to set the `server` setting of an agent to point to a load-balancer rather than the Master of Masters.
-Adjust the `server_setting` to accomplish that:
+If using load-balanced compile masters, change the `server_setting` parameter to that of your load-balancer or VIP's name.

 ```puppet
 class { 'pe_install_ps1':